dfanara/react-printables/src/pages/index.md

 ## Introduction

 Hey there!
 From time to time I make printable page layouts using some combination or react or HTML.
 Being a software engineer, I find that I can produce these pages faster in code than I can with tools like Microsoft Publisher or Affinity Publisher.
-My workflow is generally to write the HTML from scratch, then save the page as a PDF for print.
-I always lose the PDFs or don't have a good process for version management, so with this GitHub repo I can build out these printable documents in GitHub actions and publish them for all to use.

-Some pages I generally use are check lists, column layouts, some concept sketching pages with areas for notes and a title, page #, etc. I like to bundle these pages and save them in binders from time to time, just to archive some of my sketches, measurements, and more.
+Rather than constantly loose my document designs, I decided to publish them here to share.
+The documents here are served as is, with no license restrictions.
+You are welcome to do with these as you please.
+Although not required, it would be nice of you to attribute documents back to this website for others to find.

 When possible, I will try to include internation page sizes, but I generally only print standard US letter pages, so no promises there.